cockpit-project/cockpit/HACKING.md

     alias cpy='PYTHONPATH=src python3 -m cockpit.bridge'
     alias cpf='PYTHONPATH=src python3 -m cockpit.misc.print'

-When working with the Python bridge on test images, note that `rhel-8*` still uses the C bridge.
-So if you want to explicitly have the Python bridge on those images use:

-    ./test/image-prepare --python

 To enable debug logging in journal on a test image, you can pass `--debug` to `image-prepare`.
 This will set `COCKPIT_DEBUG=all` to `/etc/environment`, if you are only interested channel debug messages change `all` to `cockpit.channel`.

-### Testing the Python bridge
+### Testing the bridge

-There are a growing number of Python `unittest` tests being written to test parts of the new bridge code.
+There are a growing number of [pytest](https://docs.pytest.org) tests being written to test the bridge code.
 You can run these with `make pytest` or `make pytest-cov`.
 Those are both just rules to make sure that the `systemd_ctypes` submodule is checked out before running `pytest` from the source directory.